GHANA

 Our Work in Ghana

-We began partnering with communities in Ghana in 2006 and have since provided quality eye health care to nearly five million people.
-To date, we have partnered with communities across 37 districts to construct or renovate eye units, upgrade ophthalmic equipment and train health care staff in primary- and specialist-level eye care.
+We started working in Ghana in 2006.
+To date, we have partnered with communities across 40 districts to implement projects focused on hospital strengthening, community eye health, integrated eye health and disease control.
 Our programs are designed to provide a full range of eye health care services, allowing us to address common eye conditions such as cataract and uncorrected refractive error, as well as more complex cases such as diabetic retinopathy and glaucoma.

 SDG3: Good health and well-being